Lecrapouille/gdcef/doc/architecture.md

 ![Init Sequence](architecture/sequence_init.png)

-1. GDScript initializes GDCef with configuration.
+1. GDScript initializes gdCEF with configuration.
 2. CEF initializes and forks required processes.
 3. The render process starts and initializes its components.
 4. Browser instances can then be created.